 CIFI was hired by Belize Sugar Industries, the largest sugar factory in Belize, to structure the financing of a power generation plant.
 Belcogen was established to operate the plant, using bagasse, the resulting residue after extracting sugar cane.

-CIFI organized the syndication loan of US$ 15 million dollars of senior debt and subordinated debt along with two international financial institutions.
-This is an example of technological innovation promoted by CIFI, because with this operation it introduced this technology in the region which has since been replicated by other sugar mills.
+CIFI organized the syndication loan of $15 million U.S. dollars of senior debt and subordinated debt along with two international financial institutions.
+This is an example of the technological innovation promoted by CIFI, because with this operation it introduced this technology to the Region which has since been replicated by other sugar mills.

 ICA – Construction and infrastructure in Mexico and Peru.
 Promoting housing in Peru.